wajeehulhassanvii/dodgecorona/README.md

 # dodgecorona

-An application that allows us to protect our family and loved ones by tracking Corona infected person.
+A native cross platform application using Flutter which help us avoid potential corona infected person, allowing us to save lives of our loved ones.
+ABANDONED STARTUP